Engineers are needed worldwide to find novel solutions providing access to clean water.

 UPON APPLYING, PLEASE SELECT “ENGINEERING – ONLINE” AS THE MAJOR.
 THEREAFTER, YOU WILL BE ABLE TO SELECT ENVIRONMENTAL AND WATER RESOURCES AS A SPECIALIZATION.

-Degree: Master of Science in Engineering With Certificate of Sustainable Water Engineering
+Degree: Master of Science in Engineering with Certificate of Specialization in Sustainable Water Engineering

 Plentiful high quality water is fundamental for society.
 However, drought, climate change, contamination and growing populations pose challenges for water sustainability.
 Engineers are needed worldwide to find novel solutions providing access to clean water.
 Key elements in this degree program are surface and groundwater processes, hydroclimatology, watershed response to disturbance, remote sensing for hydrologic applications, membrane separation in aqueous systems, aquatic chemistry, environmental microbiology, and the chemical fate, geochemical modeling, and transport of contaminants in the environment.

 This area currently has (7) core courses available.
 The MS degree requires (9) courses total (36 units).
 This means that students are required to take (2) electives (max 3) outside of the C&EE department.
 Electives can be ANY course that is offered through the MSOL program.

 As a part-time program, there is (1) core course offered per term, with the exception of the summer session.
 Students may take the summer off or opt to take an elective course.

 *Data accounts for students in the following programs: Data Science Engineering, Engineering Management, Mechanics of Structures, Sustainable Water Engineering, and Systems Engineering